Platoniq/wilder-journal/_articles/en/amber-huff.md

 **Amber Huff:** Yes, the intensity of activism can lead to fatigue and burnout, which is why care and mutual support are so vital.
 Normalizing care values means looking out for each other to prevent burnout.
 Ideally, there would be public funding for the care of those doing this crucial work.
 Universal basic income and social safety nets can help alleviate the pressures on activists, allowing them to focus more on their causes without the constant strain of ensuring basic living conditions.

-{% quote { "author": "Amber Huff" } %}As we face multiple, overlapping crises, we must learn from the past and avoid repeating mistakes, even as we encounter new challenges. {% endquote %}
+{% quote { "author": "Amber Huff" } %}As we face multiple, overlapping crises, we must learn from the past and avoid repeating mistakes, even as we encounter new challenges{% endquote %}

 However, we must also be cautious.
 Historically, welfare states have sometimes served to sustain economic growth at the expense of the environment.
 We need to be reflective about our demands, recognizing our interconnectedness with other people and the environment.
 As we face multiple, overlapping crises, we must learn from the past and avoid repeating mistakes, even as we encounter new challenges.
 Our struggles should aim at building a world that supports diverse forms of life and thriving, grounded in mutual respect and care.